Tunanika/SimpleUnity3DWASDControl/README.md

 Hierarchy > your object > Inspector<br>
 Drag it into the character or object you want to play.<br>

 The project was published under MIT license.
 So you have a very wide right of use.
-If you want, you can even earn money with a project using these codes.
+If you want, you can even earn money with a project using these codes.<br>
 Read the license file:
 https://raw.githubusercontent.com/0rbianta/SimpleUnity3DWASDControl/master/LICENSE